valdisiljuconoks/localization-provider-core/getting-started-adminui.md

 }
 ```

-In order for you to get this working, you need to enable roles based access in your ASP.NET identity setup:
+In order for you to get this working, if you are using ASP.NET Identity infrastructure - you need to enable roles based access in your setup:

 ```csharp
 public void ConfigureServices(IServiceCollection services)